 The Brand As Entry Ticket

-I wished them the best of luck and suggested they try playing the lottery.
+I suggested they try playing the lottery instead.

 Of course, they wound up going nowhere.
 Through other connections, they got a meeting with Costco, who bluntly told them that they (Costco) weren’t interested in building the electronics company’s brand.
 Yes, the electronics company had a product to sell first, and it was something consumers need (based on sales by their competitors), but without a strong brand a major retailer wouldn’t even give their product a chance.